wolfix1234/devops-projects/README.md

 ### DevOps-focused Full-Stack Engineer (Next.js) • Experienced Python developer • Active bug-bounty hunter — curated, production-oriented DevOps examples below for a focused code review.

-Note: This repository is a curated sample of selected projects and infrastructure artifacts created specifically for résumé review.
+Note: This repository is a curated sample of selected projects and infrastructure artifacts created specifically for resume review.
 It is not a complete listing of my work.
 Please review the code and configurations carefully — I separated the DevOps content to make a focused evaluation straightforward.

 ### What you’ll find here